AlexeyPlatkovsky/TelegramVideoDownloader/README.md

 pip install -r requirements.txt
 ```

-*(If no `requirements.txt` file is provided, use the command in the "Before Run" section.)*

-#### Create the Logs Folder
+#### Create the Logs and Download Folder
-The script automatically creates a `logs` folder in the script directory if it doesn't exist.
+The script automatically creates a `logs` and `download` folder in the script directory if it doesn't exist.
 No manual steps are needed.

 ---